rgitrepo/kubernetes-beginner-to-pro/docs/day8/limitranges-and-resourcequotas.md

   containers:
   - name: nginx-container
     image: nginx
+    # No resource requests or limits are specified, so Kubernetes will apply defaultRequest and default values from the LimitRange.
 ```

-Since this Pod does not specify any resource requests or limits, Kubernetes will apply the default values from the **LimitRange** (250m CPU request, 512Mi memory limit).
+Since this Pod does not specify any resource requests or limits, Kubernetes will apply the default values from the **LimitRange**:
+- **defaultRequest**: 250m CPU and 256Mi memory are reserved for the Pod by the scheduler.
+- **default**: The Pod is limited to 500m CPU and 512Mi memory.

 #### Pod YAML (with Custom Resource Requests/Limits)